top of page

 Livebox Insectoscopes, ca. 1780 - 1820

-These are early 19th-century lignum vitae or brass and glass single-lens live-box "insectoscope" microscopes.
-Illuminated by the live glass box, insects, flowers, or minerals could be placed for inspection under magnification.
-Focusing was performed by rotating the screw-in lens by its milled housing.
-The magnifications normally range between ca. x6 - x12.
+During the early 19th century, people used lignum vitae or brass and glass single-lens live-box "insectoscope" microscopes.
+These microscopes had a live glass box that would illuminate insects, flowers, or minerals for inspection under magnification.
+Users could focus the microscope by rotating the screw-in lens by its milled housing.
+The magnification range was usually around x6 - x12.

-Livebox insectoscopes like the ones shown here appear in various forms and constructions.
-The two main forms represented by these examples are typical of the end of the 18th to the very beginning of the 19th century.
-However, in catalogues (such as that of Benjamin Pike's Son & Co), they appear till the beginning of the second half of the century.
+The livebox insectoscopes came in different forms and constructions.
+The examples shown here represent the two main forms used from the end of the 18th to the very beginning of the 19th century.
+However, they continued to appear in catalogues, such as that of Benjamin Pike's Son & Co, until the beginning of the second half of the century.

 YG-20-025a.jpg